nikouu/mGBA-http/docs/ImplementedApis.md

 A table of which [mGBA scripting calls](https://mgba.io/docs/scripting.html) are reflected in mGBA-http.

+_Unstable_ APIs may not work as expected and may be fixed in a future update.

 ## Core

 | mGBA call         | lua endpoint key     | mGBA-http endpoint    |